Skip to main content

 info

-The above authorization model indicates that a user is related as a viewer if they are in any of:
+The above authorization model indicates that a user is related as a viewer if they are in any of the following:

-For more examples, take a look at Modeling Building Blocks: Concentric Relationships, Modeling Roles and Permissions and Advanced Modeling: Modeling for IoT.
+For more examples, see Modeling Building Blocks: Concentric Relationships, Modeling Roles and Permissions and Advanced Modeling: Modeling for IoT.

 The Intersection Operator

-The intersection operator (and in the DSL, intersection in the JSON syntax) is used to indicate that a relationship exists if the user is in all the sets of users (intersection)
+The intersection operator (and in the DSL, intersection in the JSON syntax) indicates that a relationship exists if the user is in all the sets of users.

 type document